chubbyanh/show-me-what-you-got/README.md

 ![Main Menu](assets/readme-images/main-menu.png)

 User stories:
-- As a player, I want to know the game's background story.
+- As a player, I want to know the game's backstory.
-   - Background story appears right under the game's title.
+   - Backstory appears right under the game's title.

 - As a player, I want to navigate with ease throughout the game.
    - There are three buttons on main menu to help user navigate to other sections of the game.